-Buyers might assume that their home purchase is protected by some kind of warranty, but the truth is that the VA only requires a warranty in specific instances.
-New construction, for example, is covered by a one-year builder’s warranty.
+Homebuyers might assume they must protect their home purchase with a warranty, but the VA only requires a warranty in specific instances.
 Existing construction homes one year or older are not covered by a warranty except in certain cases.

 For new construction homes, the VA mandates a 1-year builder's warranty or a 10-year insured protection plan.
 Some builders may also offer supplementary coverage or warranty options.

 Though similar, home warranties and home insurance provide different types of protection for your residence.

 Homeowners insurance provides financial protection against losses due to major risks such as fire, hail, property crimes and certain water damages that might affect the entire structure or the homeowner's personal property.